joaomelo/blog/src/posts/2020/2021-01-01-i-am-a-draft.md

 abstract: Draft posts should have only the draft tag
 ---

-I am a draft to be used as a example
+I am a draft to be used as an example